mlswg/mls-architecture/draft-omara-mls-architecture.md

   and send encrypted messages to other Clients even if the other Client is offline.

-* To route messages between Clients.
+* To route messages between Clients, including acting as a message expander, taking in one message and forwarding it to multiple Clients.

 Depending on the level of trust given by the Group to the Delivery Service,